Literary Devices: Sound Devices in Poetry and Literature

 Poets use assonance and consonance to draw attention to sound.
 Assonance and consonance create harmonious sounds pleasing to the ear.
 Assonance is the use of similar vowel sounds with different consonant sounds in a line or a stanza of a poem, such as the short "e" sound in "harness" and "bells" in Robert Frost's poem "Stopping by Woods on a Snowy Evening."
 Consonance is the repetitive use of similar consonant sounds at the end of a word, such as "cool" and "soul" in Emily Dickinson's poem, "He Fumbles at Your Spirit."

 Poets often use rhyming to group words and phrases into lines and stanzas that transition smoothly from one to the next.
 Masculine rhyme is when a line or a stanza has a single stressed rhyming syllable, such as "play" and "day" and "mat" and "hat" in "The Cat in the Hat" by Dr. Seuss.
 Feminine rhyme occurs when a stressed rhyming syllable is followed by an unstressed rhyming syllable, such as "sunny" and "funny" in the same book.
+Some poets often use rhyme schemes that go by different patterns as well, a popular literary device that many study in school.

 - Poetry Foundation: "The Raven" by Edgar Allan Poe